platform9/express/README.md

 apt update && apt install git # Ubuntu
 ```

 3. Clone the Platform9 Express repository.

 ```
-git clone https://github.com/platform9/express.git /opt/pf9-express
+git clone https://github.com/platform9/express.git /opt/pf9-express && cd /opt/pf9-express
 ```
-NOTE: In this example, the installation directory is /opt/pf9-express, but any directory can be used.
+**NOTE:** In this example, the installation directory is /opt/pf9-express, but any directory can be used.

 ## Configure Access to the Management Plane (CLI Only)
 To configure the Platform9 Express CLI to communicate with the Platform9 management plane, run the following command (a sample session is included):